keurigdrip/RISCV-1/README.md

-# RISCV on FPGA
+# RISC-V on FPGA
-Goal of this project is to implement a riscv soft-core and explore various other architectures .
+Goal of this project is to implement a risc-v soft-core and explore various architectures.

 ## Requirements